1880s – THE BEGINNINGS OF THE SWANWICK BURSLEDON AND WARSASH REGATTA

 NOTHING WOULD HAVE BEEN POSSIBLE WITHOUT SO MANY PEOPLE WILLING TO GIVE UP THEIR TIME …

 Over the years there have been a huge number of local people on the Regatta Committee as well as helpers who have given generously of their time, keeping the Bursledon, Swanwick and Warsash Regatta as the one date in the year that is not to be missed by all age groups.
-Let’s hope that we can all be together again in August!
+It couldn’t happen without them!